Security Management System Details

 Fraud Criteria Handling

 The settings for Fraud Criteria Handling determine what action will be performed on a referral based on whether the referral was flagged as potentially being fraudulent.
-Possible action taken here is limited to downgrades to the existing moderation status (from Approved to Pending, and Pending to Denied).

 The settings options for Fraud Criteria Handling include: